Perinatal, child, adolescent and family work: a psychoanalytic observational approach (M7N, Belfast)

 The infant and young child observations take central place on the course and are rooted in experiential learning about the processes set in motion in the earliest stages of life, which we understand as underlying and informing our later psychological development.

-You will take modules in infant observation, work discussion, psychoanalytic theory, child development research, young child observation and experiential group (PG Dip only).
+You will take modules in infant observation, work discussion, psychoanalytic theory, child development research, young child observation and experiential group (PG Diploma only).
 To achieve the MA award, students in the third year will write a dissertation.
 The course will develop the professional and reflective capacities of students working with children of all ages and with families.